IslaMcN/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach— invokes a function once for each array element.
+.map — makes a new array with the results of calling a function on every element in the array.

 2. What is the difference between a function and a method?

+Functions and methods both are functions.
+A method is just a function that lives in a function.

 3. What is closure?

+Closure gives you access to an outer function's scope from an inner function.
+The inner function will have access the outer function scope, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+Whenever a function is in the global scope, the value of this inside of that function will be the window.

+If "this" is to the right of the dot, it is referring to whatever is to the left of the dot.

+this can refer to the specific instance of an object that is created and returned.

+Whenever call or apply is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Super tells the child where it belongs by communicating with the extends keyword.

 ## Project Set up